 - Use confusing and abstract sentences.

-- Exaggerate, use buzzwords, jargon and cliche.
-Cross out revolutionize, game-changing, disruptive, value added, impactful, cutting-edge, best-of-breed, and go-to and substitute them with real words.
+- Exaggerate, use buzzwords, jargon, and cliche.
+Cross out revolutionize, game-changing, disruptive, value-added, impactful, cutting-edge, best-of-breed, and go-to and substitute them with real words.

-III.
-How to write a description for screenshots
+How to write a description for screenshots?

-Screenshots need to describe the main functions of the app and talk about exact use cases.
+Write a brief, clear, and informative description for screenshots.
+They need to describe the main functions of the app and talk about exact use cases.
 The first screenshot is the most important.
 It should describe the app’s value proposition.
 There should be a total of five screenshots.